ofemiashiru/CI_MS4_ASHTECHS/README.md

 - Manage genere page which allows the admin user to see all genres stored and delete them.
 - Add and edit genre pages which are only accessible to admin user.

 Using Figma I created a conceptual flow chart of how users will navigate throughout the site.

 ![MovieCrazyClub ConceptualFlow Image](docs/data_models/conceptual-flow-chart.png)

-#### What links users can and cannot see:
+#### What links users can and cannot see

 - All users:
+  - Home
+  - Products
+  - Product Details
+  - Shopping Bag
+  - Sign In
-  - Home, Sign In, Register
+  - Register
 - Logged in (non-admin user)
+  - Home
+  - Products
+  - Product Details
+  - Shopping Bag
-  - Home, Profile, Add Movie, Sign Out
+  - Sign Out
+  - Profile
+  - Checkout
+  - Checkout Success
+  - Add/Edit/Delete Review
 - Logged in (admin user)
+  - Home
+  - Products
+  - Product Details
+  - Shopping Bag
-  - Home, Profile, Add Movie, Manage Genres, Sign Out
+  - Sign Out
+  - Profile
+  - Checkout
+  - Checkout Success
+  - Add/Edit/Delete Review
+  - Add/Edit/Delete Product

-- Logged in users can only edit and delete their own reviews and movies.
+- Logged in users can only edit and delete their own reviews.

 ### Database Structure